1. Introduction

 Tap on “⊕ Add account” to add a new account.

-Enter your base URL / email address and login credentials.
+Login using provider-specific login (preferred if supported) or base URL / email address and login credentials.
 You can get the base URL from your service provider and/or our list of tested services.

 Finish the steps to add the account.